francesco-innocenti/Neuro_AI_Papers/README.md

 ## The Thousand Brains Theory
 The Thousand Brains Theory is a neocortical theory of intelligence developed by Jeff Hawkins and his team at [Numenta](https://numenta.com/), a research company dedicated to understanding the neocortex and applying its principles to machine intelligence.
-The theory can be seen as an updated version of Hawkins' "Hierarchical Temporal Memory", which is popularly explained in his first book [On Intelligence](https://numenta.com/resources/on-intelligence/) (2004).
+The theory can be seen as an updated version of Hawkins' "Hierarchical Temporal Memory", popularly explained in his first book [On Intelligence](https://numenta.com/resources/on-intelligence/) (2004).
 The resources below are roughly arranged in reverse chronological order, but I'd suggest starting from the last paper to get a better sense of how the theory has developed.

 [A Thousand Brains: A New Theory of Intelligence](https://numenta.com/a-thousand-brains-by-jeff-hawkins) by Hawkins (2021)